Hapcy/HerbBearingBeaver/NOTES.md

 ## 2. exercise

-The app is available on the following url: https://herbbearingbeaver.fly.dev/

-On the first load the app will most likely be cold starting, so it might take a bit of a time for it to actually show.

 Regarding the UI/UX:
 - as mentioned there should be a loader
 - the message shown could show a bit more information (e.g.: what exact point was clicked, what point does the data belong to)